Postpartum Doula Services with Marlee

 - Providing support overnight to reduce parents' awake time (especially helpful if dads or partners have gone back to work and need to be rested for their jobs) - our partner Amanda Cagle at Your Birth Team provides overnight postpartum care for Orange County families

-If you'd like to read more about infant sleep, we highly recommend Elizabeth Pantley's The No-Cry Sleep Solution - written with sleepy new parents in mind!
+If you'd like to read more about infant sleep, I highly recommend Elizabeth Pantley's The No-Cry Sleep Solution - written with sleepy new parents in mind!

 I thought that a postpartum doula was just for people experiencing postpartum depression.